andrew/ultimate-awesome/README.md

 - [awesome-interop](https://github.com/nomad-xyz/awesome-interop) - A curated list of awesome resources and projects that concern blockchain interoperability.
 - [awesome-generative-ai-meets-julia-language](https://github.com/svilupp/awesome-generative-ai-meets-julia-language) - Comprehensive guide to generative AI projects and resources in Julia.
 - [awesome-dotnet-winforms](https://github.com/tbolon/awesome-dotnet-winforms) - A curated list of of .NET libraries for Windows Forms (winforms).
+- [awesome-data-science-resources](https://github.com/tirendazacademy/awesome-data-science-resources) - Resources about data science, machine learning, deep learning, data engineering, and SQL.
 - [Awesome-Multimodal-Reasoning](https://github.com/Video-R1/Awesome-Multimodal-Reasoning) - Collections of Papers and Projects for Multimodal Reasoning.
 - [LearningResources](https://github.com/zhravan/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
+- [Awesome-Object-Placement](https://github.com/bcmi/Awesome-Object-Placement) - A curated list of papers, code, and resources pertaining to object placement.
 - [awesome-egov-de](https://github.com/codedust/awesome-egov-de) - A curated list of resources on egovernment in Germany.
 - [Machine-Learning](https://github.com/ElizaLo/Machine-Learning) - Awesome list (courses, books, videos etc.) and implementation of Machine Learning Algorithms.
 - [awesome-iota](https://github.com/ertugrulyilmaz/awesome-iota) - A community driven list of useful IOTA blogs, articles, videos and tools.
 - [awesome-programming-books](https://github.com/greyblake/awesome-programming-books) - List of good programming books for beginners and professionals.
 - [awesome-mmps](https://github.com/willxxy/awesome-mmps) - Corpus of resources for multimodal machine learning with physiological signals (mmps).
 - [awesome-locust](https://github.com/aliesbelik/awesome-locust) - A collection of resources covering different aspects of Locust load testing tool usage.
-- [Awesome-Object-Placement](https://github.com/bcmi/Awesome-Object-Placement) - A curated list of papers, code, and resources pertaining to object placement.
 - [awesome-learning-collections](https://github.com/johnpaulada/awesome-learning-collections) - ✨ A curated list of awesome learning collections on various topics.
 - [awesome-knockout](https://github.com/dnbard/awesome-knockout) - A curated list of awesome plugins for Knockout.
 - [awesome-ble](https://github.com/dotintent/awesome-ble) - A collaborative list of Awesome Bluetooth Low Energy (BLE) resources.
 Feel free to contribute!.